 This mitten has a single layer construction and a wrist cuff that fits best underneath a jacket.
 This is a simple glove with limited features.
 It has a small clasp to hold the mittens together when not in use, in addition to an adjustable cuff closure.
 It does not feature touch-screen compatibility, leashes, or a nose wipe like that featured in other products in this review.

 We loved the many features!
 Removable leashes, mitt clips, female-specific fit, adjustable cuffs, and easy-pull on loops.

 The Tundra Mitt is constructed of a polyester shell and durable leather palm.
 However, despite the nice materials, the stitches are longer and not as well crafted.
 Our tests revealed that it packed out slightly throughout our three-month testing period.
 That said, it does have a two-year warranty, and we believe this mitt could last a few years.

 The palm features a water-repellant leather palm that is fairly durable!

-If you're looking for the warmest mitt out there, the Dakine Tundra Mitt is where it's at.
+If you're looking for one of the warmest mitts out there, the Dakine Tundra Mitt is where it's at.
 We found its best application is cold-weather resort skiing.
-If you're looking for a more versatile option, check out the award-winning Hestra Heli Mitt.
-If you're looking for a glove that will do better in the backcountry, check out our Top Pick for Backcountry Skiing, the Outdoor Research Arete glove.

 If your hands get especially cold in the winter, this mitt is what you need!
 Be sure to slip on the silky-smooth Dakine Tundra Mitt that generates the most heat of any mitten tested in this review!